marjau/gh-advanced-lkn/README.md

-# 05_03-develop-a-javascript-action
+# 05_04-use-actions-core-in-javascript-actions
-Use these files to test a JavaScript action.
+Use these files to test a JavaScript action that uses the @actions/core pacakge for:
+- Reading action inputs
+- Printing an info log
+- Creating notice, warning, and error annotations

 ## From the GitHub Console...
 1. Create a new repo.